 Liberia: Create Commercially Viable Radio Stations Using New Marketing Strategies

-Luisa Handem Piette is a Knight International Journalism Fellow who is coaching management at four independent newspapers and three radio stations in Liberia to become profitable.
+Luisa Handem Piette is a Knight International Journalism Fellow who coached management at four independent newspapers and three radio stations in Liberia to become profitable.
 She started the Media and Business Sustainability Exchange (MBS), a monthly meeting that brings together Liberian media managers and other members of the business community, including the Liberia Chamber of Commerce.
 The goal: to help the news media attract clients and educate businesses on the value of buying ads in a country where most advertising still comes from the government and NGOs.

 For World Press Freedom Day (May 3, 2012), Piette was the chief organizer of a four-day program in Monrovia that brought journalists and officials together from Liberia, Cote d’Ivoire and Sierra Leone to discuss the state of media freedom in the region.
 A main theme was journalism’s role in strengthening democracy through accountability.